Mar. 13, 2019

 Dr. Mitchell is the chief of general thoracic surgery, the Courtenay C. and Lucy Patten Davis Endowed Chair in Thoracic Surgery, and professor of surgery at the University of Colorado.
 Hailing from New York City, he attended medical school at the University of Michigan and completed his residency training at Massachusetts General Hospital.
 Dr. Mitchell currently serves as a director on the American Board of Thoracic Surgery.

 Dr. Olthoff is the Guthrie Professor of Surgery at the University of Pennsylvania and chief of the division of transplant surgery.
 In addition, she serves as the surgical director of the Liver Transplant Program at both the Penn Transplant Institute and the Transplant Center at the Children's Hospital of Philadelphia (CHOP).
 Originally from Ill., she completed medical school at the University of Chicago’s Pritzker School of Medicine, followed by both a residency and fellowship at the University of California School of Medicine in Los Angeles.
-A past president of the American Society of Transplant Surgeons, Dr. Olthoff is the current chair of the Liver Committee for United Network for Organ Sharing (UNOS).
+Dr. Olthoff is past president of the American Society of Transplant Surgeons as well as past chair of the Liver Committee for United Network for Organ Sharing (UNOS).

 Dr. Robinson is the chief of staff at Northern Inyo Hospital in Bishop, Calif. and the assistant professor of surgery at the Uniformed Services University of the Health Sciences (USUHS) in Bethesda, Md.
 Her current practice in a rural, critical access hospital involves general and colorectal surgery as well as upper and lower endoscopy.
 A native of La Mirada, Calif., Dr. Robinson is a U.S. Navy veteran and attended medical school at USUHS, followed by residency at National Naval Medical Center and a colon and rectal surgery fellowship at Ochsner Clinic Foundation in New Orleans.
 In addition to her clinical responsibilities at Northern Inyo Hospital, Dr. Robinson serves as chair of the hospital's By-Laws Committee, head of the daVinci Surgical System Committee, and is a member on both the hospital's Credentials Committee and NIH Emergency Medical Committee.